akka/akka/akka-docs/src/main/paradox/stream/stream-flows-and-basics.md

 Java
 :   @@snip [FlowDocTest.java]($code$/java/jdocs/stream/FlowDocTest.java) { #materialization-runWith }

-It is worth pointing out that since processing stages are *immutable*, connecting them returns a new processing stage, instead of modifying the existing instance, so while constructing long flows, remember to assign the new value to a variable or run it:
+It is worth pointing out that since operators are *immutable*, connecting them returns a new operator, instead of modifying the existing instance, so while constructing long flows, remember to assign the new value to a variable or run it:

 Scala